balena-io/docs/pages/learn/getting-started.md

 $ {{ $names.company.lower }} push First-Fleet
 ```

-This pushes the code to the {{ $names.company.lower }} builders, where it will be compiled, built, turned into a release and applied to every device in the fleet.
+This command pushes the code to the {{ $names.company.lower }} builders, where it will be compiled, built, turned into a release, and applied to every device in the fleet.

 You'll know your code has been successfully compiled and built when our friendly unicorn mascot appears in your terminal: